mheap/nexmo-developer/_tutorials/en/voice-api/configure-aspnet-app.md

 ---
 title: Configure the ASP.NET App
-description: Configure the ASP.NET App to hold the app ID and private key of your Vonage Application
+description: Configure the ASP.NET App with your Vonage Application ID and private key
 ---

 # Configure the ASP.NET App

-Open your `appsettings.json` file and add the following two fields to it.
-You generated these in the [Create .NET Voice Application](/voice/voice-api/tutorials/play-audio-into-call-dotnet/voice-api/create-voice-csproj) step:
+Open your `appsettings.json` file and add the following two fields to it:

-* `APPLICATION_ID`: The Application's unique identifier.
+* `APPLICATION_ID`: Your Voice API Application's unique identifier.
-* `PRIVATE_KEY_PATH`: This is the file where you saved your Application's private key.
+* `PRIVATE_KEY_PATH`: The location of your Application's `private.key` file.